-Below are pictures inside and outside of our shop located at 8 W. Columbia Street in downtown Flora, Indiana.
+Below are pictures inside and outside of our shop at 8 W. Columbia Street in downtown Flora, Indiana.

 After receiving the BSEE degree in 1977 and the MSEE degree in 1978, Bill went to work for Bell Laboratories in Indianapolis, where he did digital circuit and IC design.
-In 1986 Bill joined Truevision, Inc., where he designed semi-custom integrated circuits for video display boards.
+In 1986, Bill joined Truevision, Inc., where he designed semi-custom integrated circuits for video display boards.

-In April 1991 he formed Bill's Clockworks, a sole proprietorship, based in his Indianapolis house.
-In December 1991 he married Kimberly Wheeler and moved to Lomax, Illinois where Kimberly was pastor of a church.
+In April 1991, he formed Bill's Clockworks, a sole proprietorship, based in his Indianapolis house.
+In December 1991, he married Kimberly Wheeler and moved to Lomax, Illinois, where Kimberly was pastor of a church.
 Bill and Kimberly bought an old grocery store in Lomax built ca. 1900, renovated it, and put the clock shop there.
-In August 1993, Nathan, their first son was born.
-In January 1995 the Stoddards moved to Kimberly's home town of Flora, and their daughter Bethany was born in March, 1995.
+In August 1993, Nathan, their first son, was born.
+In January 1995, the Stoddards moved to Kimberly's hometown of Flora, and their daughter Bethany was born in March 1995.
 The former Rainbow Cafe of Flora was renovated and became the site of Bill's Clockworks, officially opening in November 1995.
 Bill and Kimberly's third child, Luke, was born in July 1996.

 Bill is a member of the NAWCC (National Association of Watch and Clock Collectors), the American Clock and Watch Museum, and the BBB (Better Business Bureau).

 Bill may be reached by e-mail at [email protected].

 Barry does clock case restoration and helps with movement cleaning.
 He is past national president of the 6500 member Cadillac - LaSalle Club and owns four vintage Cadillacs.
 Through this association, and now his NAWCC (National Association of Clock and Watch Collectors) membership, Barry can provide worldwide references as to character and fair dealing.
 Delighted customers, both service and purchasers of clocks, are his goal.
-He is an elder and has served as an deacon of his church.
+He is an elder and has served as a deacon of his church.
 He is a veteran of the U.S. Army (SP-5/E-5 Perm).